logseq/logseq/scripts/README.md

 ### Nbb scripts

-Before running any [nbb-logseq](https://github.com/logseq/nbb-logseq) scripts, be sure to have node >= 18.14 installed as well as a recent [babashka](https://github.com/babashka/babashka) for managing the dependencies in `nbb.edn`.
+Before running [nbb-logseq](https://github.com/logseq/nbb-logseq) scripts, be sure to have node >= 18.14 installed as well as a recent [babashka](https://github.com/babashka/babashka) for managing the dependencies in `nbb.edn`.
 Then `yarn install` to install dependencies

 #### Create graph scripts